Cilvyahg/FED_wtrack/DOM/dom.md

 document is an object just like everything in the dom. it's created automatically everytime we load up the page. document is th root of the tree.

+# EVENTS AND THE KEYWORD 'THIS'

+this keyword or variable. the value of the this keyword is not status it depends on how the function is actually called.

+arrow functions do not get their own this keyword ..

+event listener : this = Dom element that the handler is attached to

+# Event Objects
+function(e)

+# Form Events
+**Responding to user inputs and actions!** preventdefault()

+ usually used when submitting a form.